 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Travel and landscape photographers will find it useful that both cameras feature internal geolocalization sensors and can record GPS coordinates in their EXIF data.

-Both the 1DX Mark II and the X1D II are recent models that are part of the current product line-up.
-The 1DX Mark II replaced the earlier Canon 1DX, while the X1D II followed on from the Hasselblad X1D.
+The X1D II is a recent model that features in the current product line-up of Hasselblad.
+In contrast, the 1DX Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D X Mark II or the Hasselblad X1D II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D X Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.